projectara/greybus-spec/source/bridged_phy.rst

 Greybus SPI Protocol Flags Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus SPI flags operation allows the AP to determine the constraints, if any, of the SPI master.
+The Greybus SPI flags operation allows the requestor to determine the constraints, if any, of the SPI master.

 Greybus SPI Protocol Flags Request
 """"""""""""""""""""""""""""""""""